Good Things to Know Glossary

 A team approach to gathering all we need to know about the learners in our midst (strengths, challenges) through observation, clear goal-setting, and informal assessment.

-A duo or trio of parents/caregivers who assists with communication, volunteers, and special events for parents and caregivers within a classroom.
+Each homeroom at Shepherd has duo or trio of parents/caregivers who assists with communication, volunteers, and special events for parents and caregivers within a classroom.
+These individuals make up the Room Parent Network (RPN), which is led by a Room Parent Coordinator.

 Shepherd Elementary School Star Achievers (SESSA)